-When half the road is closed on an undivided highway, both directions of vehicular traffic may be accommodated as shown in Figure 6H-32.
+When half the road is closed on an undivided highway, both directions of motor vehicle traffic may be accommodated as shown in Figure 6H-32.
 When both interior lanes are closed, temporary traffic controls may be used as indicated in Figure 6H-30.
 When a roadway must be closed on a divided highway, a median crossover may be used (see Section 6G.15).

-TTC for lane closures on five-lane roads is similar to other multi-lane undivided roads.
+Temporary traffic control for lane closures on five-lane roads is similar to other multilane undivided roads.
 Figure 6H-32 can be adapted for use on five-lane roads.
 Figure 6H-35 can be used on a five-lane road for short duration and mobile operations.

-Section 6G.13 Work Within the Traveled Way at an Intersection
+Section 6G.12 Work Within the Traveled Way at an Intersection